iris-edu/webserviceshell/docs/Installation.md

 10. Create a directory to store service configuration files:
     ``` bash
-    mkdir WSSHOME/config
+    mkdir /WSSHOME/config
     ```

 11. Download appropriate template WSS configuration files for each service you plan to implement.
+Download from [**Support files for FDSN services**](WebServiceShell-2.4.x.md#servicecfg) and copy to the **/WSSHOME/config** folder.

-Note: the leading part of the configuration file name must match the name of the war file with "." being inserted in place of '\#'.\
+    Rename the files, the leading part of the configuration file name must match the name of the war file with "." being inserted in place of '#', in this example, the files should be:
-Download from [**Support files for FDSN services**](WebServiceShell-2.4.x.md#servicecfg) and copy to the **/WSSHOME/config** directory the files:
-    - Service configuration file (e.g. fdsnws.dataselect.1-service.cfg)
+    - Service configuration: **fdsnws.dataselect.1-service.cfg**
-    - Client interface parameter definition file (e.g. fdsnws.dataselect.1-param.cfg)
+    - Client interface parameter definitions: **fsnws.dataselect.1-param.cfg**
-    - Logging configuration (e.g. fdsnws.dataselect.1-log4j.properties)
+    - Logging configuration: **fdsnws.dataselect.1-log4j.properties**

-12. Edit the Service configuration file (e.g. fdsnws.dataselect.1-service.cfg), in particular:
+12. Edit the Service configuration file (e.g. fdsnws.dataselect.1-service.cfg):
+    1. Change properties **appName** and **version** as needed for the intended name and version
-    1. Change the **rootServiceDoc** to a URL that contains HTML that should be returned when the root page of the service is accessed.
+    2. Change the **rootServiceDoc** to a URL (can be a file or web page) that contains HTML describing this service.
-    2. Change the **loggingMethod** to LOG4J unless JMS or RabbitMQ is to be used for usage logging.
+    3. Change the **loggingMethod** to LOG4J unless JMS or RabbitMQ is to be used for usage logging.
-    3. Set endpoint-specific **handlerProgram** to the location of a program that will handle requests and return data in expected format.
+    4. Set **query.handlerProgram** to the path of the program that will
+    handle requests and return data in expected format.
-    4. Set endpoint-specific **handlerWorkingDirectory** to a directory from which to run the handler.
-This can be a directory such as `/tmp`
+    5. Set **query.handlerWorkingDirectory** to a directory from which to run the handler.
+This can be `/tmp`
-    5. Verify that the global parameters **appName** and **version** match the intended name and version
     6. Check remaining options, the defaults contained in the examples should be fine in most cases.

 13. Edit the Logging configuration file (e.g.